- Must be entering his or her senior year of high school in the fall of 2023.

-- Email notifications will be send on or before March 15, 2017 to those that are selected to be Finalists.
+- Email notifications will be sent on or before March 15, 2024, to those that are selected to be Finalists.

 - Finalists will be required to attend a personal interview at a location to be determined.
 All travel arrangements will be provided for Finalists and one parent or guardian.

 - Finalists that have been selected to receive a scholarship will be notified on or before April 30, 2024.